purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/video_recommendation.md

 The candidate model will find the relevant videos based on user watch history and the type of videos the user has watched.

+> Watch History: Detailed Log: This includes a detailed log of all the videos a user has watched, the duration they watched each video, and the timestamp of each viewing.
+User Engagement: Information on how long the user watched the video (e.g., watched entirely, partially watched, skipped) can be crucial for understanding user preferences.
+>
+> Type of Videos: Genres and Categories: This involves categorizing the videos based on their genres (e.g., comedy, drama, action), themes (e.g., travel, cooking, technology), or other relevant attributes.
+Content Characteristics: This includes the specific characteristics of videos that the user tends to prefer, such as length (short vs. long), format (vlogs, tutorials, reviews), language, or production quality.
+Metadata Tags: Utilizing metadata such as keywords, tags, and descriptions to understand the type of content the user prefers.

 #### Feature Engineering

 Each user has a list of video watches (videos, minutes_watched).